 controlled trial, systematic review), and contain terms that will assist in

 identifying the article in electronic searching.
 Also provide a short or

 Authors: List authors in the order in which they are to appear in the

 byline of the published article.
 In the case of group authorship, identify

 one or more authors who will have responsibility for the publication.
 Give

 the institutional affiliation for each author, financial support

-information, contact information for the corresponding author, and contact
+information, and contact information for the corresponding author.
+Annals

 follows the International Committee of Medical Journal Editors (ICMJE)